eliannyscer/eliannyscer.github.io/_pages/about.md

 ---
 I am a lawyer by profession although life has taken me on different paths and a few years ago I started my adventure in the world of technology.

 I am a Technical and Data Analyst currently working with SAP Analytics Cloud and learning Power BI.
-In my free time I am studying artificial intelligence and machine learning because I like to learn and
+In my free time I am studying artificial intelligence and machine learning because I like to learn and always improve.
-always improving.

 I am here to accompany you in your journey, sharing articles and videos of python and data analysis that can be useful for you.